opendocsg/slw-judgments-backfill/2006_SGHC_61/report.md

  It can be argued that in keeping with that reason, the threshold limit should apply to the amount in dispute in the appeal , rather than the amount in dispute in the original claim.
 A strict construction of s 21(1) can lead to anomalous results.
 When a claim for $30,000 is dismissed, leave to appeal is required before the High Court will hear the appeal because the High Court will be dealing with a dispute involving a claim of $30,000.
 When $30,000 is allowed on a claim for $60,000, an appeal will also involve a sum of $30,000 whether the plaintiff or defendant appeals, but on a strict construction, no leave is required.
 As leave is required in the first situation, leave should also be required in the second situation.
 The object of setting the threshold limit is not promoted when appeals involving sums below the limit are allowed to proceed without leave. [emphasis in original]

-14     In the fourth case, _Abdul Rahman bin Shariff v Abdul Salim bin Syed_ [1999] 4 SLR 716, the plaintiff filed a claim for $50,000 and damages.
+14     In the fourth case, _Abdul Rahman bin Shariff v Abdul Salim bin Syed_ <span class="citation">[1999] 4 SLR 716</span>, the plaintiff filed a claim for $50,000 and damages.
 After the claim was heard before a district judge, judgment was entered for $50,000 and interest at 6% per annum thereon till judgment and costs.
 The defendant applied for leave to appeal under s 21(1) of the Act (the threshold amount had been increased to $50,000 by that time).
 After his application was dismissed by a district judge, he applied to the High Court for a declaration that as the amount in dispute in the appeal (being $50,000, interest and costs) exceeded the threshold figure of $50,000, leave was not required.

 15     Tay Yong Kwang JC (as he was then) ruled in [26]: